macbere/careflow-ai/README.md

 # CareFlow AI

-CareFlow AI is a post-discharge care-coordination prototype built for the **CALL-E — Your Code Is Calling** hackathon.
+CareFlow AI is a post-discharge care-coordination prototype built for the **CALL-E: Your Code Is Calling** hackathon.
 It uses CALL-E for structured follow-up calls, preserves uncertain answers, applies an explainable risk rubric, and creates a human-review workflow when evidence is concerning or unusable.